Sell your Bike

 4. How much does it cost to list and sell my bike?

-- If your bike is sold at Canberra BuyCycle the Rotary Club of Canberra retains retains 15% of the proceeds of the sale as its fee.
+- If your bike sells at Buycycle, the Rotary Club of Canberra will retain 15% of the sale price as its fee.

 5. Do I have to attend Canberra Buycycle?

 - Not unless you want to.
-On sale day we’ll be doing real-time updates on this website right up until 1pm, so you will be able check to see whether or not your bike has been sold.
+On sale day we’ll be doing real-time updates on this website (‘Look at the Bikes’ section), right up until 1pm, so you will be able check to see whether or not your bike has been sold.
+We will also advise you via email.
 That means it isn’t necessary for sellers to be present at the event.

 6. What if my bike doesn’t sell?

-- All you have to do is to keep checking the website on Buycycle Day (until 1pm) to see whether or not your bike has sold.
+- All you have to do is to keep checking the website (‘Look at the Bikes’ section) on Buycycle Day (until 1pm) to see whether or not your bike has a ‘sold’ banner across it.
 If your bike doesn’t sell, you must collect it between 1pm and 2.30pm on Buycycle Sunday.
 If your bike is not collected during this period, we’ll assume it is a donation to Rotary.

 7. When and how do I get paid?

 - The Rotary Club of Canberra will endeavour to advance the proceeds of the sale of your bike(s) within 7 working days.
 We will pay you via your preferred payment method indicated on the registration form.
-This can be either to your bank account, Paypal or a cheque mailed to your nominated address.
+This can be either to your nominated bank or PAYPAL account.
+Sorry, we can longer send cheques.